 Biochar can be a tool for improving soils and sequestering carbon in soil.
 However, this technology as any other must be implemented in a way that respects the land rights of indigenous people and supports the health of natural ecosystems.
 The goal of biochar technology as IBI envisions it is to improve soil fertility and sequester carbon, taking into consideration the full life cycle analysis of the technology.
 Properly implemented, biochar production and use should serve the interests of local people and protect biodiversity.

 Although IBI does not implement or manage any on the ground biochar project, we support biochar research and projects through information exchange, assistance with proposal development and donor matching as applicable, data collection, project publicity, and basic techincal advice.
-If your project is not highlighted below, please contact Thayer Tomlinson to work on a project profile for publication in our newsletter and our website.
+If your project is not highlighted below, please contact Brian Schorr to work on a project profile for publication in our newsletter and our website.

 Photo: Conservation Agriculture Maize plots after 2 months (only 4 tons/ha biochar) measured against the control in Kaoma, West Zambia: photo courtesy of: Gijs Breedveld

 Widen your Biochar knowledge, start your Biochar experience: Biochar Plus Informative and Educative kits are available to download for free at https://sites.google.com/site/biocharplusproject/home.